 Belgian waffles are thicker and often larger than regular waffles because they are made with a waffle iron that has deeper grids.
-These deep pockets are perfect for holding delicious pools of syrup!
+These deep pockets are perfect for holding delicious pools of syrup.

 Different Belgian waffle pans cook square, rectangular, or round waffles.

-How to make Belgian Waffles:
+How to Make Belgian Waffles:

-- In a small bowl mix the flour, baking powder, and salt together.
+Combine Dry Ingredients: In a small bowl mix the flour, baking powder, and salt together.

-- Add milk and oil to the bowl with the egg yolks and mix to combine.
-Add the dry ingredients to this bowl and stir to combine.
+Make Batter: Add milk and oil to the bowl with the egg yolks and mix to combine.
+Add the dry ingredients and stir to combine.

 - Classic French Toast